frsong/pycog/README.md

 * [Theano](http://deeplearning.net/software/theano/>)

-Optional but recommended for analysis and visualization of the networks:
+Optional but recommended for analysis and visualization of the networks (including examples from the paper):

 * matplotlib